 Author: Dr Darshan Singh, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2001.

-Pseudoxanthoma elasticum (PXE) is the name given to a group of connective tissue disorders that affects the elastic tissue of the skin, blood vessels, and the eyes.
-It is also known as Gronblad-Strandberg syndrome.
+Pseudoxanthoma elasticum (PXE) is the name given to a group of connective tissue disorders that affect the elastic tissue of the skin, blood vessels, and the eyes.
+PXE is also known as Gronblad-Strandberg syndrome.

 The basic fault in PXE appears to relate to genetic abnormalities on chromosome 16p13.1.
 The disease involves the transporter genes MRP6 or ABCC6 in at least some affected families.
-There is good evidence that, in affected individuals, collagen and ground substance are abnormal.
+There is good evidence that collagen and ground substance are abnormal in affected individuals.
 Calcium then accumulates in abnormal elastic fibres in the skin, blood vessels, eyes and heart.

 PXE affects about 1 in every 160,000 people.
 There are a number of subtypes of PXE, each with a slightly different clinical presentation and pattern of inheritance.
 Two are inherited as an autosomal dominant characteristic; this means half the children of an affected individual are affected.
-Three types of PXE are autosomal recessive (1 in 4 children affected).
+Three types of PXE are autosomal recessive, in which 1 in 4 children are affected.

-Individuals with PXE have distinctive skin lesions, eye abnormalities, and changes of blood vessels but these may vary in distribution and severity
+Individuals with PXE have distinctive skin lesions, changes of blood vessels, and eye abnormalities.
+These may vary in distribution and severity

-The skin lesions of PXE are characteristic (but rather difficult to photograph).
+The skin lesions of PXE are characteristic.
 They consist of small, yellowish bumps in rows or a lacy pattern, which may join to make large patches.
 The skin is soft, lax and slightly wrinkled.
 The patches may be slightly pebbly in appearance, which has been described as cobblestoned.

 The common sites affected in PXE are the sides of the neck, below the collar bones, the armpits, abdomen, groins, perineum and thighs.